agilhz/dicoding_and_frontendmentor/frontendmentor/qr-code-component-main/README.md

 ### Continued development

-Build with mobile first, using react, and challenge my self to finish it only for 15 minutes.
+Build with mobile first or any other approach, using react, and challenge my self to finish it only for 15 minutes.

 ### Useful resources